No such thing

-Images from No such thing courtesy of Dhahau Naseem and Kate Daley.
+Images of No such thing courtesy of Dhahau Naseem and Kate Daley.

-The first No such thing was in June 2012, and was part of SEVEN SITES, a curatorial project developed by Laura Mansfield and Swen Steinhauser.
+The first No such thing was in June 2012, as part of SEVEN SITES, a curatorial project developed by Laura Mansfield and Swen Steinhauser.

 No such thing moved location to Gulpd Cafe, Triskel Arts Centre, as part of Home: a micro festival which took place in Cork from the 25th - 30th April 2013 curated and produced by Ruairi Donovan.